-It’s time for another Whiteboard Wednesday, so take a sit and let’s talk switch…ers.
-Video switchers, to be more precise.
+It’s time for another Whiteboard Wednesday, so take a seat and let’s talk video switchers.
 Yes, this week’s episode is all about this small piece of equipment that you may or may not know you have!
 If you’re in the event planning industry, there’s a 99.9% chance you work with laptops or cameras.
 And if you do, then congratulations – you have a video switcher, and we’re here to tell you more about it.

-But I want to educate you a little bit on how they work because there’s a couple of questions we get all the time from planners for how they work, what do we need it for.
-And hey, when do we need to upgrade to the next level for a more expensive one.
-And I want to kind of explain how they simply work and how they get more complex, so you can understand, when do you need to bring in that big gun of an awesome switcher for your next event.
+But I want to educate you a little bit on how they work because there are a couple of questions we get all the time from planners about how they work, and what do we need them for.
+When do we need to upgrade to the next level for a more expensive one?
+And I want to explain how they simply work and how they get more complex, so you can understand, when do you need to bring in that big gun of an awesome switcher for your next event.

 Video Switchers: What Are They & What Do They Do?

 A video switcher looks something like this.
 This is an amazing artist representation of what a video switcher looks like.
 You have some knobs and buttons.
 Most of this stuff, you don’t even have to worry about but what you do know is that essentially on the back of it has a bunch of inputs, similar to kind of a TV where you have HDMI inputs, you have maybe VGA inputs, or maybe a composite, BNC, I think we’ve done a Whiteboard Wednesday on video cables.
 If we haven’t, that’s probably going to be coming out real soon.